Conor Hazard: 2020–21

-2021–22 and a new loan move
+2021–22: HJK loan

 Ever since the start of the 2021–22 season, with the appointment of Ange Postecoglou as the new Celtic manager, Hazard found himself at the bottom of the pecking order between the sticks of the Hoops (together with Barkas), as Joe Hart became the first-choice goalkeeper immediately after his signing, with Bain being confirmed as the main reserve and Tobi Oluwayemi being promoted to the first team.

-After staying in Glasgow for the first part of the season, as he made the match-day squad on a few occasions, on January 19, 2022 Hazard officially joined Finnish side HJK Helsinki on loan for the rest of year.
-Hazard would make his debut for HJK in a Finnish League Cup match against Inter Turku.
-Hazard would have a successful season in goal for HJK both domestically and in Europe.
+After staying in Glasgow for the first part of the season, as he made the match-day squad on a few occasions, on 19 January 2022 Hazard officially joined Finnish side HJK Helsinki on loan for the rest of year.
+Hazard made his debut for HJK in a Finnish League Cup match against Inter Turku.
+Hazard had a successful season in goal for HJK both domestically and in Europe.
 He started in 24 league matches and 13 European matches, as HJK qualified for the 2022–23 UEFA Europa League, ultimately going out in the group stage.
 The season culminated in winning the Veikkausliiga title.
-Hazard would be named as the Goalkeeper of the Season for the 2022 season.
+Hazard was named as the Goalkeeper of the Year for the 2022 season.
+He was also named by the club's supporter group as their player of the season.

+Plymouth Argyle

+On 11 July 2023, Hazard signed for newly promoted EFL Championship side Plymouth Argyle for an undisclosed fee.
+On 5 August 2023, he made his debut in a 3–1 win against Huddersfield Town.

+On 9 February 2025, Hazard achieved a career highlight in the FA Cup after keeping a clean sheet in a victory over Premier League side Liverpool, when he made two key saves against Diogo Jota's volley and Darwin Núñez's close-range header in injury time to ensure Plymouth advance into the next stage of the competition.